Lagrange-Labs/lsc-client-cli/README.md

 The following command should be run for every chain you want to register and deploy the Lagrange Attestation Node by changing the `config_<chain>.toml`

-> Note: Each Lagrange Attestation Node can be subscribed to multiple chains.
+> Note: Each Operator can be subscribed to multiple chains.

+`Operator`: Eth address of the wallet that is registered and to be subscribed to the chain.
+`Node`: an instance that is running for each subscribed chain corresponding to the operator.

 ```bash
 ./dist/lagrange-cli run -c ./config_<chain>.toml